Tales of Vesperia: The First Strike: Critical reaction

 The film also attracted criticism.
-UK Anime Network's Andy Hanley stated "It has potential in its characters and concept, but does very little with them over the course of this film to make for a disappointly mediocre movie."
+UK Anime Networks Andy Hanley stated "It has potential in its characters and concept, but does very little with them over the course of this film to make for a disappointly mediocre movie."
 Similar to Silverman, Jeffrey Kauffman from Blu-ray.com noted that the film had a slow pace in developing Yuri and Flynn's relationship.
 He gave high praise to the animation used in the story.
 He criticized its supporting cast as he believes "Tales of Vesperia: The First Strike is a standalone offering, or at least one that might have done better had it focused solely on Yuri and Flynn and left the rest of the 'cast of thousands' far in the background."
 Gay was saddened by the lack of appearances from the side characters such as Siren, Hisca, and Chastel.

 The production value has been met with positive critical response.
 Silverman praised the film's animation, stating that "the movie is gorgeous, and not just for theatrical animation."
 Silverman also praised the cast, most notably Yuri's voice actors.
 EGMnow also gave high praise to the animation calling it "beautiful and rich" and said "It is top-of-the-line in artwork, artistic style and coloring.
 The action sequences, though reminiscent of the game, are not repetitive nor silly.
 This is a very serious movie and it was treated as such."
 The Fandom Post agreed saying "the feature has some absolutely stunning visuals which create lush and vibrant environments for the characters to live in which adds a wonderful polish to the work."
 Similar praise was given by Jeffrey Kauffman from Blu-ray.com.
 Andy Hanley praised the distinctive character designs despite criticizing some aspects from the fight scenes.